 - 1 teaspoon ground ginger

-- In a medium bowl, whisk together 1 cup flour, 1 teaspoon baking soda, 1 teaspoon ginger, 1/4 teaspoon allspice, 1/4 teaspoon cloves, and 1/4 teaspoon salt.
+- Make the cookie dough.
+In a medium bowl, whisk together the flour, baking soda, ginger, allspice, cloves, and salt.